 6 Years of Blogging & Over 500 Posts

 How’s that for a statistic?
 Time does fly!
 I’m really proud of the treasure trove of information I’ve created here, but I also know it can be overwhelming if you’re a new reader.
-Through the menu at the top of the page, you can find posts by category, and the search box at the bottom of every page helps you find specific information.
+Through the menu at the top of the page, you can find posts by category, and the search box helps you find specific information.
 But I thought it might be helpful (and fun) to share the most popular posts, alongside 5 of my favorites I don’t want you to miss.